InstallTheGroove/InstallTheGroove/README.md

 A custom installation of Fedora 21 geared towards arcade cabinets running Stepmania and its derivatives.

 ### What's in here?
 - a simple kickstart file.
 It is VERY bare-bones, and designed to be used with a minimal F21 bootable ISO and a single *mkisofs* command.
 This requires a network connection for installing packages.
 As the project progresses, the base packages will all be on the livecd, negating the need for internet.
 The process will also be documented here.
-If you just want the end-result, you can download a pre-built iso here: `http://teknolust.org/static/InstallTheGroove.iso`

 - spec files for the source tarball of stepmania 5.0, and simply love. dguzek ported the theme.